ciselab/CPS_repo_mining/analysis/grbl.md

 versions.
 Needs some more work, but it should ok for master release.
 Should work on it more for the next version.
 ### Antipattern Category
+X
 ### Keyword
 faster
 ### Note
+This commit does not change any performance-related features.
+Some methods for settings added, readme update.

 ## Commit #53
 ### Hash